SELF GUIDED AUDIO TOURS HAWAII

 The walk to the water takes you through a beautiful jungle trail.

-The waves can get rough in the winter so we recommend only snorkeling and swimming in the summer months.
+IMPORTANT: The waves can get rough in the winter, so we recommend only snorkeling and swimming in the summer months.

 blowholeNakalele Blowhole, a featured stop on Shaka Guide's West Maui Coastline Tour

 The Nakalele Blowhole can shoot water as high as 50 feet into the air.
-Here, you can take a mini hike down towards the blowhole.
+To see this natural geyser in action, you can take a mini hike from the main parking area at milepost 38.5.

-When you’re there you might feel the ground shake beneath your feet as the waves crash towards the blowhole, dramatically shooting water into the sky.
+When you reach the blowhole, you might feel the ground shake beneath your feet as the waves crash towards the blowhole, dramatically shooting water into the sky.

-If you’re not a confident driver, scared of heights, or get motion sickness easily, we recommend you turn around at this point.
-In addition, there are no bathrooms until you reach the Old Bailey House Museum which is at least an hour and a half away, without stops.
+If you’re not a confident driver, scared of heights, or get motion sickness easily, we recommend you turn around at Nakalele Blowhole and return the way you came.

 We provide this turnaround option on the tour and will guide you back with audio narration and directions.